America. My homeland. We get a lot of things wrong, but there are a few parts of American life that I still miss as an expat in Germany.

 I know that many apartments here do not have insect screens for their windows because the buildings are older, and it might be difficult (or even impossible) to fit screens onto those windows.
 However, some buildings here are newer, and could have been built not only with furnished kitchens, closets, and light fixtures, but also with window screens.

-You have to leave your windows open in your average German home or apartment for most of the day, because there’s basically no ventilation otherwise.
+You have to open your windows a few times per day in your average German home or apartment, because there’s basically no ventilation otherwise.
 This means that, during the summer, every bug in the area has the opportunity to stop in for a visit; or, in my case, for a bite.
 There were so many mosquitoes this year, and there was nothing stopping them from coming inside.